-- 5.2.
-By the end of primary school, pupils will know: - 5.2.1.
-How important friendships are in making us feel happy and secure, and how people choose and make friends. - 5.2.2.
-The characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences, and support with problems and difficulties. - 5.2.3.
-That healthy friendships are positive and welcoming towards others, and do not make others feel lonely or excluded. - 5.2.4.
+- 5.2.1.How important friendships are in making us feel happy and secure, and how people choose and make friends. - 5.2.2.
+The characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences, and support with problems and difficulties. - 5.2.3.That healthy friendships are positive and welcoming towards others, and do not make others feel lonely or excluded. - 5.2.4.
 That most friendships have ups and downs, but that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right. - 5.2.5.
 How to recognise who to trust and who not to trust. - 5.2.6.
 How to judge when a friendship is making them feel unhappy or uncomfortable. - 5.2.7.
 How to manage conflict. - 5.2.8.
 How to manage different situations and how to seek help from others if needed.